 Majors must demonstrate a basic understanding of a second language, preferably by completing the sequence of courses 101, 102 and 203 in one language.
-However, ENG 280 introduction to Linguistics and/or a civilization course in the student's foreign language may be substituted for

-102 and/or 203.
+A civilization course in the student's foreign language may be substituted for 102 and/or 203.
 In most cases credit earned by passing appropriate placement or proficiency examinations may be counted towards meeting the language requirement.
-Exception: Students who have taken three years of foreign language in high school and who choose to substitute ENG 280 Linguistics and a culture course for the second two parts of the foreign language requirement will not be granted credit for the 101 courses unless they test into a higher level course on the basis of the placement exam given by the Department of Foreign Languages.
+Exception: Students who have taken three years of foreign language in high school and who choose to substitute a culture course for the third part of the foreign language requirement will not be granted credit for the 101 courses unless they test into a higher level course on the basis of the placement exam given by the Department of Foreign Languages.

-Majors must earn a grade of "C" or better in all English courses needed to satisfy the major requirements.
+Majors must earn a grade of "C" or better in all English courses needed To satisfy the major requirements.